vigna/sux-rs/README.md

 - High genericity: all bit vectors are based on the rather concrete trait combination `AsRef<[usize]>` + [`BitLength`].

+## Benchmars

+It is impossible to predict exactly how each structure will perform on your specific architecture/in your specific use case, so we provide a benchmarking suite that you can run easily with `cargo bench`.

 ## Acknowledgments

 This software has been partially supported by project SERICS (PE00000014) under